• Skip to primary navigation

 Testing the Circuit:

-• Check battery voltage should go up slowly while charging.
+• Then check battery voltage which should go up slowly while charging.

-• Be sure charging current is safe for the battery and should not be too high.
+• And be sure charging current is safe for the battery and should not be too high.

 Notes:

-Based on what need need we must add current limiter or use power supply with current control to save battery and circuit.
+Also, based on what is our need we must add current limiter or use power supply with current control to save battery and circuit.

 Safety Precautions: